Privacy Notice: Staff

 Where special categories of information are processed, for example those covered by equal opportunities legislation, we will obtain your explicit consent to those activities unless this is not required by law or the information is required to protect your health in an emergency.

-HR will share some of your information internally, for example, with other HR colleagues, with Payroll and IT staff and your line manager where access is necessary for the performance of your and their roles.
+The People Team will share some of your information internally, for example, with other People Team colleagues, with Payroll and IT staff and your line manager where access is necessary for the performance of your and their roles.

 The University has also introduced mandatory training for all staff in relation to information security and GDPR and these courses can be undertaken online.